 18. Which Types Of Encryption Does Symmetric Key Encryption Use?

-There are basically two types of Symmetric Key Encryption.
+There are two types of Symmetric Key Encryption.
 Define both.

 “One of the following encryption types are used in symmetric key encryption: